Ravenna/llmsTxtGenerator/content/collections/clients/huntfund.md

     content:
       -
         type: text
+        text: 'The HuntFund '
+      -
+        type: text
+        marks:
+          -
+            type: link
+            attrs:
+              href: 'statamic://entry::00e42ad3-97e6-4fbd-ba62-a21a077e0370'
+              rel: null
+              target: null
+              title: null
-        text: 'The HuntFund mobile app is built on React Native.
+        text: 'mobile app is built on React Native'
+      -
+        type: text
+        text: '.
 This selection was made so that the app could largely have a single codebase supporting Android and iOS.
 The mobile application utilizes the Laravel API/Backend '
   -
     type: paragraph
     attrs: